citp/privacy-policy-historical/c/ch/che/chessclub.com.md

 If you want to know the identity, email address, or other information on an ICC member, please do not ask an Admin.
 Ask the member directly.
 It is his or her decision to tell you.

+Authorized Mailings

+On occasion, the ICC may offer you a free prize, product or other mailing that is to be provided by a 3rd party.
+If you accept this offer explicitly (by responding to the offer) or implicitly (e.g., by playing in a tournament offering the prize), then the ICC may release your personal information to such 3rd party, with the restriction that it is only to be used for such mailing.

 Credit Card Information

 Credit card numbers are only stored on the ICC servers in encrypted form.
 They are not visible to anybody except ICC employees (a small subset of the Admins) involved in the processing of payments.
 Credit cards are processed by Cybercash.
 Cybercash sends credit card numbers over the Internet in encrypted form.
 (For more information see [http://www.cybercash.com](http://www.cybercash.com/) .)
 The name, address, and phone number that is entered when a credit card is used is visible to the Admins.
 The card number is not.

 Private Communication

 The ICC does not explicitly log tell-type (that is, "tell" and "say") communication between a pair of users.
-Any such conversation you have with another member is totally private.
+Any such conversation you have with another member is normally completely private.
 Nobody, including Admins, can listen in on any such conversation that takes place on an ICC server.
+Administrators are only privy to conversations between a pair of ICC members when one member complains about the other party using the "complain user" command ([help complain](https://web.archive.org/help/complain)), or if a member relays the conversation.
 However, there is a debugging log that on rare instances contains such a tell message, and it is possible that an Admin could inadvertently see such a message.
 Such occurrences are rare, and are not under the control of the Admins.

-Admins are sometimes privy to conversations between a pair of ICC members.
-This happens when one of the members of that conversation relays the conversation to the Admin.

 Public Communication